 It also helps to learn like a kindergartner.
 In U.S. kindergartens, we learn phonetic pairs.
 In Fluency Corp accent reduction classes, we show you what words rhyme in English, even if they have completely different spellings, and also what letter groups go together and what they sound like.

 For example, “word,” “bird” and “heard” all rhyme.
 But most people learning English try to pronounce each one differently because they are all spelled differently.

 Another big challenge when tackling communication in English is that the language has a lot of phrasal verbs.

 Phrasal verbs are verbs with two or more words.
 They can be extremely confusing to people learning English as a second language.
 For example, “take over,” “take on,” “take up,” “take off” and “take care of” all have completely different meanings.

 One tiny preposition can be the difference between taking over a country and taking on a new challenge.

 Most other languages have a specific verb for each meaning, not one verb (take) used with different prepositions that determine its meaning.

 Since most English learners learn from textbooks, which do not dig into phrasal verbs very deeply, they are not prepared when they take a new job in the U.S. and suddenly everyone is using phrasal verbs instead of the more formal, or possibly less descriptive, synonyms: conquer, accept, start, leave, etc.

 This is another reason it helps to learn English by listening.
 When you watch movies or TV shows in English and talk to native speakers, you hear natural conversations with phrasal verbs, and you learn in real life what context to use them in – another big obstacle – context!

-For a free consultation with us about your company’s English-language training needs, contact us at email@example.com or (800) 401-3159.
+For a free consultation with us about your company’s English-language training needs, call us at (800) 401-3159 or reach out below.